CSVdB/PACT-code/README.md

 # To do

+Design:
+- Pictures: Cut out a circle
+- Profile page: Split up in clear sections, and turn each section into a nice "button"
+- Boxes: Make each reported workout look good, and include a free-form field
+- Form submission for workouts

 Simple things to start with:
 - Show all dates as dd/mm/yyyy
 - Coach confirms whether you went to the event, not you